Local Routing on a Convex Polytope in R^3: Introduction

 Section~\ref{sect:preproc} details the preprocessing algorithm to compute the routing tables at all the vertices of the input convex polytope.
-Section~\ref{sect:routing} explains the details of the local routing algorithm.
+Section~\ref{sect:routing} explains the details of the local routing algorithm and analyzes the same.
 Conclusions are in Section~\ref{sect:conclu}.